Chart Color Schemes

 Housing

-Tullamarine displays a diverse mix of dwelling types, with above-average rates of outright home ownership
+Tullamarine displays a diverse mix of dwelling types, with strong rates of outright home ownership

 Tullamarine's dwelling structure, as per the latest Census, consisted of 59.4% houses and 40.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Melbourne metro's figures which were not provided in the original text.
-Home ownership in Tullamarine stood at 32.8%, with mortgaged dwellings at 31.9% and rented ones at 35.3%.
-The median monthly mortgage repayment was $1,733, aligning with Melbourne metro's average.
-The median weekly rent was $355, unlike Melbourne metro where figures were not provided.
-Nationally, Tullamarine's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+Home ownership in Tullamarine stood at 32.8%, with 31.9% of dwellings mortgaged and 35.3% rented.
+The median monthly mortgage repayment was $1,733, while the median weekly rent was $355.
+Nationally, Tullamarine's mortgage repayments were lower than the Australian average of $1,863, with rents being less than the national figure of $375.

 Frequently Asked Questions - Housing